With less time on PS,* I have more time to spend with my friends.

-MARRIKA Treating her SBS with GATTEX
+DENISE Treating her SBS with GATTEX

-Individual results may vary. *In a 6-month study, 27 out of 43 adults treated with GATTEX reduced weekly PS volume by 20% or more vs 13 out of 43 on placebo and 21 out of 39 achieved at least 1 day off PS per week vs 9 out of 39 on placebo.
+Individual results may vary. *In a 6-month study, 27 out of 43 adults treated with GATTEX reduced weekly PS volume by 20% or more vs 13 out of 43 on placebo and 21 out of 39 achieved at least 1 day off PS per week vs 9 of 39 on placebo.

 Manage your short bowel syndrome with GATTEX